damiensgit/gobius/QUICKSTART.md

 ## Additional Resources

 - For more detailed information, refer to the [README.md](README.md).
-- If you encounter issues, check the [Troubleshooting](README.md#troubleshooting) section in the README.
+- If you encounter issues, check the [Troubleshooting](#troubleshooting-common-issues) section in this guide.

 ## Cog Setup